Logo

 More abstracts from these authors:

-Timing of Carbohydrate Intake and Cardiovascular Disease: The Hispanic Community Health Study/Study of Latinos (HCHS/SOL)
+Healthy Dietary Pattern, Blood Transcriptomic Profile, and Risk of Cardiovascular Disease: Findings from the Hispanic Community Health Study/Study of Latinos (HCHS/SOL)

 You have to be authorized to contact abstract author.
 Please, Login